Sugar Cookies

 - Place the remaining ½ cup cup sugar in a shallow bowl.
 Moisten your hands so the dough doesn't stick to them.
 Pinch off the dough by tablespoonfuls, shape into rough balls (see note below), roll in the sugar to coat, and place 2-inches apart on the prepared baking sheets.
 Using a flat-bottomed glass, flatten the cookies to ¼-inch thick.
 Bake for 10 minutes, rotating the pans from top to bottom and front to back midway through to ensure even cooking.
 The cookies will turn golden on the bottom but remain pale on top.
 Cool on the pan for a few minutes, then transfer the cookies to a wire rack to cool completely.
 (Cover the bowl with a damp dish towel to keep the dough moist between batches.)

-- Freezer-Friendly Instructions: The Cookie Dough can be Frozen for up to 3 Months: Roll the dough into balls, let set on a baking sheet in the freezer, then place in a sealable bag and press out as much air as possible.
-When ready to bake, thaw them in the fridge until they are soft enough to flatten, and then bake.
-To Freeze After Baking: Let the cookies cool completely and store in an airtight container separating layers with parchment paper or aluminum foil.
-Before serving, remove the cookies from the container and let them come to room temperature.
+- Freezer-Friendly Instructions: The cookie dough can be frozen for up to 3 months.
+Roll it into balls, freeze on a baking sheet until firm, then transfer to a sealable bag with the air pressed out.
+Thaw in the fridge until soft enough to flatten, then bake as directed.
+The baked cookies can also be frozen.
+Cool completely and store in an airtight container with parchment or foil between layers.
+Let them come to room temperature before serving.

 Nutrition Information